neondatabase/website/content/docs/guides/liquibase-workflow.md

 ## Create a schema change

-Now you can start making database schema changes by creating your first changeset:
+Now, you can start making database schema changes by creating [changesets](https://docs.liquibase.com/concepts/changelogs/changeset.htm) and adding them to the database changelog file you defined in your `liquibase.properties` file.
+A changeset is the basic unit of change in Liquibase.

-1. Create a `dbchangelog.xml` file:
+1. Create the changelog file where you will add your schema changes:

     ```bash
-    cd ~/liquibase
+    cd ~/blogdb
     touch dbchangelog.xml
     ```

-2. Add the following changeset, which adds a `comments` table:
+2. Add the following changeset, which adds a `comments` table to your database:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>